Subdivisions of the Gambia: Local administration

 The Gambia, along with modern-day Senegal, were colonies of France and Britain until 1894 when it became a British colony.
 Both the countries gained independence in 1965 and operated in a federation called Senegambia from 1982.
 During 1989, the confederation collapsed.
-In a bloodless coup, Lieutenant Yahya Jamme in 1994 and went on to win multi party elections in three subsequent elections.
+In a bloodless coup, Lieutenant Yahya Jammeh in 1994 and went on to win multi party elections in three subsequent elections.
 He has also defeated coups successfully and unlike the West African countries, the Gambia has a relative stable governance.
 The Local Government Act passed in 2002 superseded the previous local government acts like Local Government Act (Amended 1984), Local Government (City of Banjul) Act (Amended 1988), The Kanifing Municipal Council Act 1991 and the Provinces Act.
 There were six local governments defined, each subdivided into districts and wards.
 The Mayor who is the chairperson of the council and the council members of each council are elected by people of the area.
 The legislation indicating the roles was not clearly defined, but the council is responsible for finance, services and planning for each sector under it.
 Around 25 per cent of the budget is provisioned by the central government.
 The council also has a Alkalo or Seyfo representative, a Chief representative, a youth nominee, a woman nominee and other nominated members of local interest groups.
 The city and area council elections were last held during April 2002.